Democrat announces 1st Congressional District challenge

-Kojo Asamoa-Caesar, the former executive director of 36 Degrees North and founding principal of Greenwood Leadership Academy, announced Monday he will be a Democratic candidate in the First Congressional District.
+Kojo Asamoa-Caesar, the former executive director of 36 Degrees North and founding principal of Greenwood Leadership Academy, announced Monday he will be a Democratic candidate in the 1st Congressional District.

 A Virginia native, Asamoa-Caesar first came to Tulsa in 2013 through the Teach for America program.
 He holds a bachelor’s degree in communications from Old Dominion University and a law degree from the College of William and Mary.